UsabilityEngineering/GroceryPals/README.md

 * **Executive Summary**:

 In this phase of the project, we implemented the methods of data gathering and gathered data with them.
 The method we chose was a google Survey.
 This is both logically sound, as well as a result of campus closure and social distancing we are now currently expieriencing.
+The survey gives us feedback on the user expierience when grocery shopping, specifically in regards to prices.
+We wanted to see if our concept would actually be of use, and if people are looking for a better method of finding deals in the grocery store without having to dig through ads in the newspaper.

 * data gathered,
 * and most important outcomes